Major revision September 2009

 ED030 We will conduct pilot projects and create all-through schools such as those in Scandinavia, which can alleviate the challenges of transition between schools and strengthen community cohesion and relations between staff, parents and pupils.
 This would be in the context of smaller schools (see Size of Schools).
 This may include a change at the age of 14 where social and emotional development suggests this is a good time for a new start in a more adult atmosphere and when aptitudes and likely career paths are easier to diagnose.
 From this age education may be provided in co-operation with workplace learning/training.

-ED031 It will continue to be compulsory for all young people to be educated between the years of 7-16.
+ED031 It will be compulsory for all young people to be educated between the years of 7-16.
 From the age of 14 this may be provided through a variety of contexts including through skills and practical training, vocational placements and at Youth Schools.

 ED040 According to Article 12 of the UN Convention on the Rights of the Child, children's opinions on what and how they are taught should be taken into account.
 Children and young people's own interests and enthusiasms are the natural starting-point for productive learning, the roots from which a broad curriculum can grow.